成人X站

 Washington’s operating budget did not include funding for聽Dolly Parton’s Imagination Library, potentially stopping the delivery of monthly books to over 121,000 children, according to a news release from Imagination Library on Tuesday.

-鈥淭his is a heartbreaking loss to our team, our 46 local Imagination Library partners, and, most importantly, the 121,000 children across Washington, who receive the gift of a free book each month,鈥 Brooke Fisher-Clark, Executive Director of Imagination Library of Washington, stated via the news release.
+鈥淭his is a heartbreaking loss to our team, our 46 local Imagination Library partners, and, most importantly, the 121,000 children across Washington, who receive the gift of a free book each month,鈥 Brooke Fisher-Clark, Executive Director of Imagination Library of Washington, stated via a news release.

 The , which initially started as a local project in Parton’s Tennessee home county in 1995, is now a nationwide gifting program aimed at sending free books to children from birth up to age five, regardless of income.